Lawliet0813/DebtWise_AI/README.md

 - Add push notification integrations (APNs/FCM).
 - Provide PDF export and predictive analytics for premium tier (v2 goals).

+## Front-End Concept Prototype

+For a visual reference of the DebtWise AI experience, a comprehensive React component prototype is available at `docs/frontend/DebtWiseAI.jsx`.
+The component demonstrates the planned dashboard, debt management flows, repayment strategy selection, and premium analytics that complement this backend service.

 ## Security Notes

 - Passwords are hashed with PBKDF2 (120k iterations, SHA-512).